 How to Avoid Becoming an Aggressive Driver

-Make a plan and give yourself enough time to get were you are going.
+Make a plan and give yourself enough time to get where you are going.
 Not knowing where you’re going or not having enough time to get there are among the most common reasons for aggressive driving behaviours.
 Avoid those traps: think about the route you’re going to take and make a trip plan with a realistic schedule.
 Make adjustments when trips don’t proceed exactly as planned.
 Don’t take your problems and frustrations with you into the car.
 Getting behind the wheel when you’re upset, frustrated or angry can be an invitation to poor driving behaviours.

 Don’t let your emotional state be a negative influence on how you drive.
 If you’re driving and you feel your stress level creeping up, turn on some relaxing music, open a window or practice a gentle breathing technique.
 Pull over and take a break, drink some water and stretch your legs.
 Think about your own driving.
 Check how closely you follow the vehicle in front of you, and how much space you leave when you pass a vehicle.
 Be honest and fix any poor driving habits you notice. ⁴